nicklotz/orkes-multiagent-workflow/blog-post.md

     )
 ```

-See how it references `${classify_ticket.output.result.category}` in the user message?
-That's data from our first agent flowing into the second.
-This is multi-agent coordination in action: each agent builds on the previous one's work.
+See that `${classify_ticket.output.result.category}`?
+That's data from the first agent flowing into the second.
+The Knowledge Agent *builds on* the Classifier's work.

+This is multi-agent coordination in action.
+Each agent:
+- Has a single, well-defined job
+- Builds on the previous agent's output
+- Produces structured data for the next step

+The workflow becomes a pipeline where intelligence accumulates.

-## Worker Tasks: Bridging Conductor and Your Infrastructure
+## Worker Tasks: When AI Agents Need to Do Real Work

 Here's where things get practical.
-LLM tasks are great, but real-world systems need to integrate with existing infrastructure - Slack, email, ticketing systems, databases.
+LLM agents are great for reasoning, classification, and generation.
+But real-world systems need to *act*—send a Slack message, create a ticket in Jira, trigger a PagerDuty alert.

 That's what worker tasks do.

-A worker task is a piece of code that runs outside Conductor but is orchestrated by it.
-Think of it as your custom business logic that Conductor schedules and monitors.
-Here's our notification worker:
+They're pieces of code that run outside Conductor but are orchestrated by it.

 ```python
 from conductor.client.worker.worker_task import WorkerTask